Here's What to do When You're Hit By an Uninsured Driver

 In some cases, uninsured drivers will attempt to leave the scene of an accident to avoid liability and potential criminal charges.
 While you should never leave the scene and try to chase down another vehicle, do try to get their license plate at a bare minimum.

 Once you've got a photo or note with the vehicle's license plate, take some pictures of the scene surrounding the accident.
 Make sure to get photos of any damage to your car and the other vehicle's exterior.
 If there are tire marks on the road, make sure to include them in any photos.
-In the event that you need to go to trial with a personal injury attorney, this can be very helpful.
+In the event that you need to go to trial with a attorney, this can be very helpful.

 Getting Personal Information